 Indeed, the 2015 U.S. Supreme Court ruling that legalized same-sex marriage created new opportunities for gay and lesbian couples who wed to benefit from estate planning strategies that were once out of reach.
 The landmark legislation also made it possible to better protect their interests in the event of an accident or illness.

-“I have friends who say that because of the 2015 ruling all these things have been resolved, but that’s not true,” said Joan Burda, an attorney in Lakewood, Ohio, who advocates for the LGBT community.
+“I have friends who say that, because of the 2015 ruling, all these things have been resolved, but that’s not true,” said Joan Burda, an attorney in Lakewood, Ohio, who advocates for the LGBTQ community.
 “Same-sex couples need to plan for them.
 With a good estate plan, you can control what happens after you are gone.”

-Estate planning challenges remain for many LGBT individuals who entered into legal unions before marriage was even an option, added John McManus, a founding principal with the estate planning firm McManus & Associates in New York City, which specializes in working with LGBT clients.
+Estate planning challenges remain for many LGBTQ individuals who entered into legal unions before marriage was even an option, added John McManus, a founding principal with the estate planning firm McManus & Associates in New York City, which specializes in working with LGBTQ clients.

-A careful review of their existing estate planning documents, especially those drafted before 2015, is not only wise, but essential.
+A careful review of their existing estate planning documents, especially those drafted before 2015, is essential.

 “Even though same-sex spouses are protected by law, we still need to consider that there may be a lot of dynamics going on with family members who may not accept them, or adoptions by non-biological parents,” said McManus, in an interview.
 “That can distract from the important estate planning opportunities and tax-savings vehicles that now exist.”